 Is there a specific exception in copyright law that covers my use?

 Is my intended use covered by a specific exception to the exclusive rights in the copyright law, such as the one for libraries or for classroom performances and displays?
 (See the Copyright for Instructors tab)

 Is there a license that covers my use?

 Is there a Creative Commons license attached to the work?
 If so, can I comply with the terms of the license, or can I find another useful work that is CC-licensed?

 If affiliated with an educational institution, is there a license that governs how the copyrighted material I’m accessing through my library can be used?
 If so, can I comply with the license terms?
-For ASU faculty, staff or students, you can contact Anali Perry using the information in the right column if you have questions about using library materials.
+For ASU faculty, staff or students, you can contact Ask-a-Librarian if you have questions about using library materials.